Analysis | A brutal, isolating year leads to baffling battles between good and evil

 In a chat room she was monitoring, adherents planning to come to D.C. were talking “about how excited they were to meet each other, how they were driving up with three strangers and staying in the hotel room with three different strangers,” she explained.
 “And what joy it was to finally meet each other and then, in turn, do something that they thought was good for the country.”

-Community is a central part of it, and the distinction between on- and offline can get a bit blurry.
+Community is a central part of it, and the distinction between online and offline can get a bit blurry.
 Washington Post opinion contributor Brian Klaas made a similar point in an essay last month.

-“Groups such as QAnon have developed into robust online communities in which believers forge digital friendships,” Klaas wrote.
+“Groups such as QAnon have developed into robust online communities in which believers forge digital friendships,” he wrote.
 “Our mental image of tinfoil-hat-wearing loners isolated in dark basements is outdated.
 Modern conspiracy movements such as QAnon, are thriving in church groups and yoga classes.
 They’re social.”

-But there's another part to Reeve's point that's important: QAnon adherents thought they were fighting for justice.
+But another part of Reeve’s point is important: QAnon adherents thought they were fighting for justice.

 The ideology itself takes many forms, with followers selecting components of it like walking a buffet.
 Some go deep, believing that a cabal of Democrats and celebrities torture children to drink their blood.
 Others stay at the surface, believing that there’s a secret effort within the government to uproot child abuse revealed only through cryptic messages from an anonymous source.
 It’s a spectrum, but it has one throughline: Q adherents are siding with explicit good against explicit evil.

 This is part of what the Internet empowers, as well.
 Why belong to Arizona Broncos Fans when you can belong to Arizona Bronco Fans Against Child Sex Trafficking?
-Why be limited by reality if you’re going to pick a community in which to belong?
-There are robust communities online dedicated to LARPing, live-action role-playing events in which people gather offline to pretend to be fantasy heroes.
+Why be limited by reality if you’re going to pick a community to join?
+There are robust communities online dedicated to LARPing, live-action role-playing events in which people gather offline and pretend to be fantasy heroes.
 If you’re going to be online anyway, why not LARP as a defender of light?
 If you’re going to go through the motions of playing a game in which good battles evil, why not find an outlet to actually battle evil?

-The Atlantic’s Derek Thompson made a similar point Thursday about an unrelated subject: the recent surge in the price of video game retailer GameStop.
+The Atlantic’s Derek Thompson made a similar point Thursday about an unrelated subject: the recent surge in the stock price of video game retailer GameStop.
 That surge was fueled by users of the site Reddit, many of whom saw potential value in the company’s stock.
 Large hedge funds held positions that would improve if GameStop stumbled, so part of the surge was also framed as an attempt by individual market participants to stick it to powerful financial interests.

 “My honest to god last thought about GameStop is that a lot of people are clearly desperate to connect with something emotional when they open their phones or turn on the TV,” Thompson wrote on Twitter, “and they’d rather participate in a nonsense morality play than participate in nothing at all.”

 Gallup asked about this, too.
-In January 2020, 32 percent of Americans said that they were satisfied with the country's moral and ethical climate.
-By last month, that percentage had been cut nearly in half to only 18 percent — the lowest of the seven metrics the pollsters measured.
+In January 2020, 32 percent of Americans said that they were satisfied with the country’s moral and ethical climate.
+By last month, that percentage had been cut nearly in half, to only 18 percent — the lowest of the seven metrics the pollsters measured.
 If 80 percent of the country is dissatisfied with the moral condition of the United States, it seems likely that some significant portion of that group might coalesce around perceived opportunities to change directions.

-Life is often hard, and human beings take different approaches in response.
-For the past 12 months, life has been unusually hard and a combination of circumstance and culture have led to a blossoming of ad hoc efforts to repel the forces of darkness.
+Life is often hard, and humans take different approaches in response.
+For the past 12 months, life has been unusually difficult and a combination of circumstance and culture have led to a blossoming of ad hoc efforts to repel the forces of darkness.
 But we can’t ignore that this development bears its own toxicity, from casual traders battered by the markets (while not exactly crippling Wall Street) to a thuggish raid on the seat of U.S. legislative power.

-Understandable is not the same as acceptable — nor, it seems, is it the same as addressable.
+Understandable is not the same as acceptable — neither, it seems, is it the same as addressable.